 Nursing Student Loan - This loan is available for students majoring in Nursing.
 The maximum amount for the academic year is $2,000.
 Interest is 5% and begins to accrue nine months after a student graduates, withdraws, drops below half-time status, or changes majors.

-North Dakota University System – NDUS has many financial aid programs, grants, scholarships and state reciprocity agrements to help students lower, or in some cases, pay for the cost of education.
+North Dakota University System – NDUS has many financial aid programs, grants, scholarships, and state reciprocity agreements to help students lower, or in some cases, pay for the cost of education.

-Tribal - Native American Students enrolled in a federally recognized tribe should contact their local tribal agency concerning eligibility and awarding of Bureau of Indian Affairs' funds.
+Tribal - Native American Students enrolled in a federally recognized tribe should contact their local tribal agency concerning eligibility and award of Bureau of Indian Affairs' funds.
+Native American Scholarship Resources

 Vocational Rehabilitation - Students with physical limitations or health problems may be entitled to certain benefits such as tuition, fees, and textbook reimbursement.
 Interested students should communicate with the Division of Vocational Rehabilitation at the nearest district or regional office.

 Waivers - A limited number of waivers are available annually to help pay your tuition.

 - Lake Region State College Cultural Diversity Waivers

 - International Student Waivers

 Non-Institutional Scholarships - Many outside agencies and sources offer financial assistance to students.
 The Internet, high school counselors, and most libraries are excellent resources to search for scholarship opportunities.
 Search scholarships at Fastweb

 Stay in North Dakota - Incentives are available to students enrolled in several programs including Technology, Nursing, Sign Language, and Education.
 The incentives may be in the form of grants or loan forgiveness.
 For more information, contact the Financial Aid Office.